• Skip to primary navigation

 It took me a couple years of experimenting to figure out methods I liked to deal with the tough, tannic skin of Prunus americana.
 But, since you can harvest so many plums, so quickly, Part of me was determined to figure out a way to use the entire plum, and bypass the astringency of the skins through cooking prowess.
 Do not die on that hill.

-In short, wild plum skins do not care for your culinary technique, and they will fight you until the bitter end–no amount of sugar or seasoning can hide their presence, and time will only slightly curb their bite.
+In short, wild plum skins do not care for your culinary technique, and they will fight you until the bitter end--no amount of sugar or seasoning can hide their presence, and time will only slightly curb their bite.
 I do have a couple recipes that use the skin (can them in syrup or candying is great).

 Avoiding the tannins

 The most difficult part.
 After years of working with them, now, I freeze them, thaw, and mash the pulp out, not cooking at all to avoid releasing the tannins from the skin which are very water soluble, or cook the plums whole by baking them in the oven to heat them, the heat loosening the flesh and preventing the skin from transferring tannins to the pulp as happens with boiling.
-Afterwords, with either raw or cooked wild plums, I mash the plums through a colander that collects both the skins and pits at the same time, a process I learned from watching Eastern European You Tube, or use a Squeezo or similar food mill with a large opening to accomodate the stones.
-Afterwords, the plum puree is used and the skins composted, dried, or used to make vinegar.

 Unripe wild plums